joshgrenon/gemini-flash-api-swift/README.md

 3. Replace `YOUR_API_KEY_HERE` in `ContentView.swift` with your actual Gemini API key
 4. Build and run the application

+**Note:** This project has no external package dependencies - you only need a Gemini API key to get started.

 ## Usage

 1. Launch the application